New Business Guide shows you how to

 * Photo and Slide Transfers

 USB drives are superior in many ways and some customers prefer them to DVDs.
 But even better is the Cloud.
 You can give your customer their own free Dropbox or Google Drive account with their home movies already uploaded so distant family members can enjoy the movies and photos.
+Discover how to white label your own cloud for customers and change them a monthly fee.

 The place to start is by building a firm foundation in those four services.
 We’ll take you through all of it step by step.

 You may think VHS is completely obsolete and in some ways of course you’re right.
 However there is good money to be made transferring VHS tapes to DVD.
-I recently did a VHS transfer job that was over $400.
-All it takes is an $80 machine and the blank media.
+I recently did a VHS transfer job that was over $800.
+All it takes is a machine and the blank media.
 There are still millions of VHS home movie tapes people would love to have on DVDs or other devices.
 And you should help them.
 Otherwise, you’re leaving a lot of money on the table.

 You’ll learn how to buy the best equipment for your budget and goals.
 Learn the best ways to transfer photos, slides and all kinds of film to DVD and video.
 Forget about trial and error; choose the right equipment, supplies and blank discs right from the start.
 You’ll learn the techniques and perhaps more importantly what business strategies and policies are proven to work for these services.
-We’ll look at the film to video transfer process in great depth so you will have the confidence to start that service the right way.
+We’ll look at the film to video transfer process in great depth so you will have the confidence to start that profitable service the right way.

 You might think this film transfer business must have run its course by now, but you’d be wrong.
-The business of transferring film (8mm, super 8 and 16mm) to DVD is much larger than you’d think.
+The business of transferring film (8mm, super 8 and 16mm) to DVD or digital is much larger than you’d think.
 That’s why CVS, Walgreen’s and most of the other drug store chains offer those services!
 And believe me.
 They’re in it for the money.

 You’ll learn the easy way to compete and win against these large impersonal corporations.
 There are three major chain stores close to my home and yet people come to me with their transfers.
 Think about it: Would you give your own precious 40 year old home movies to a clerk in a drug store who will send your films out of state to a nameless corporation somewhere?
 Or would you rather have a trusted neighbor who lives in your same town do a careful transfer?
 I guess it’s obvious.
 And that neighbor could be YOU.